yt-project/libyt/doc/in-situ-python-analysis/libyt-defined-command.md

 ```
 Load and run file in inline script's namespace.
 This runs statements in the file line by line in Python.
 We can overwrite and update Python functions and objects.
 Changes will maintain throughout in situ analysis.

-All new functions detected in this new loaded script will be set to idle, and will not run in the following in situ analysis, unless you switch it on using [`%libyt run`](#run).
+All new functions detected in this new loaded script will be set to idle, unless you switch it on using [`%libyt run`](#run).

 ### `export`
 ```
 >>> %libyt export <file name>
 ```
-Export successfully run libyt defined commands and Python statement into file in current in situ analysis.
-History of interactive prompt will be cleared when leaving prompt.
+Export successfully executed libyt defined commands and Python statements into file `<file name>`.
+File will be overwritten if it already exists.
+History will be cleared when leaving the analysis.

-> {octicon}`info;1em;sd-text-info;` Will overwrite file if `<file name>` already exist.

 ### `status`
 ```